 An allergy is a misguided reaction to foreign substances by the immune system.
 It is said to be misguided because these foreign substances (called allergens) are generally harmless.
 A variety of cells play an important role in this type of reaction:

 - B-lymphocytes differentiate into plasma cells.
-These produce immunoglobulin E (IgE-antibody) to destroy the substance TH1 and TH2 combat the foreign substances
+These produce immunoglobulin E (IgE-antibody).

 Class E immunoglobulin (IgE) was first identified in 1964 and plays an important role in Type 1 allergic reactions.
 Everyone has IgE antibodies in small amounts to protect the body from parasites.
 However, allergic persons produce IgE in abnormally elevated quantities.